-[30] Figure 8 shows variations in monthly anomaly of precipitation δ^{18} O at Vienna and Bangkok.
-The climatology of precipitation isotopes were reasonably well-simulated by all isotopic AGCMs, therefore an additional value of the new data set should lie in the reproduction of the interannual variability.
-It is comforting to find that both at Vienna and Bangkok the interannual variations are reproduced only by the IsoGSM simulation.

-[31] Table 2 shows the number of GNIP sites where simulations credibly reproduced (positive correlation exceeding 90% significance) the δ^{18} O in monthly precipitation and their monthly anomalies in different latitudinal regions.
-It clearly shows that the IsoGSM simulation had better accuracy in the monthly variability over all regions compared with the three models in SWING.
-Furthermore, the IsoGSM simulation showed drastic improvements for the interannual variability of the monthly anomaly of precipitation δ^{18} O. The largest improvement exists in midlatitudes to high latitudes in the NH (northward of 30N), where SWING showed an agreement of 9% with the observation sites at best, whereas this study showed an astonishing 72% agreement.
-On the other hand, over the Tropics (30S-30N) and the SH (southward of 30S), the improvement was less than that of the NH; from 18% to 48% and from 10% to 41%, respectively.
-The reason for the difference in the improvements will be discussed in section 4.
+1 Figure 8 shows variations of the monthly anomaly of precipitation $\delta^{18}O$ at Vienna 2 and Bangkok.
+The climatology of precipitation isotopes are reasonably well-simulated by all isotopic AGCMs, therefore the additional value of the new dataset should lie in 3 4 the reproduction of the interannual variability.
+It is comforting to find that both at Vienna and Bangkok the interannual variations were reproduced only by the IsoGSM 5 6 simulation.
+7 Table 2 shows the number of GNIP sites where simulations credibly reproduced (positive correlation exceeding 90% significance) the $\delta^{18}$ O in monthly precipitation and 8 their monthly anomalies in different latitudinal regions.
+It clearly shows that the 9 10 IsoGSM simulation had better accuracy in the monthly variability over all regions compared with the three models in SWING.
+Furthermore, the IsoGSM simulation 11 showed drastic improvements for the interannual variability of the monthly anomaly 12 of precipitation $\delta^{18}O$ .
+The largest improvement exists in mid to high latitudes in the 13 NH (northward of 30N), where SWING showed an agreement of 9 % with the 14 observation sites at best, whereas this study showed an astonishing 72 % agreement.
+15 16 On the other hand, over the Tropics (30S-30N) and the SH (southward of 30S), the improvement was less than that of the NH; from 18 % to 48 % and from 10 % to 41 %, 17 respectively.
+The reason for the difference in the improvements will be discussed in 18 19 the next section.
+This overall success was primarily due to the use of observed atmospheric 20 circulation, while the other models are inferior due to their inability to simulate the 21 interannual variation of atmospheric circulation when forced only by SST (and sea ice).

-[32] This overall success was primarily due to the use of observed atmospheric circulation, while the other models were inferior owing to their inability to simulate the interannual variation of atmospheric circulation when forced only by SST (and sea ice).
-It should be emphasized that this result does not imply superiority of the isotopic parameterization used in the current model nor improvement in other dynamical and physical processes, but it does imply the importance of atmospheric circulation.
+1 It should be emphasized that this result does not imply superiority of the isotopic physical processes, but it does imply the importance of atmospheric circulation.